Employer & client resources

 - Organizational agreement

-- The university requires all organizations who host interns to sign a contract specifying obligations and insurance requirements.
+- The university requires all organizations that host interns to sign a contract specifying obligations and insurance requirements.
 Please download the organization agreement, sign and return it.

 - You will also need to provide a certificate of insurance.
-These two documents can be emailed to Donica Mensing, associate dean.
+These two documents can be emailed to Claudia Cruz, associate dean.

 - If you have any concerns about meeting these requirements or wish to request a specific exception, please contact the associate dean.